-UKITE consists of multiple choice questions (either single best answer or extended matching questions).
+UKITE consists of single best answer multiple choice questions.
 These are based on the T&O curriculum.

 There is no pass/fail standard for UKITE.

 Duration = 2 hours 45 minutes

 (Timing will begin as soon as the exam is started by the individual user on the online assessment portal).

 Only one attempt is permitted.